Stalking Attorneys Passaic County, NJ

 Stalking can be one of many types of unsolicited and unwanted communications or contact with another person.
 Stalking does not just cover following someone to their car, home, etc, but also calls, emails and other communications which may be unwanted, inconvenient and of a harassing nature.
 In New Jersey, stalking is a very serious criminal charge with convictions potentially leading to serious prison time.

-At The Law Office of Del Sardo & Montanari, our experienced criminal defense lawyers understand the importance of protecting our clients’ freedoms.
+At The Montanari Law Group, our experienced criminal defense lawyers understand the importance of protecting our clients’ freedoms.
 We believe in working with each client on an individual basis to understand their case, the evidence presented against them, and form a successful plan of defense.
 Lean on our extensive experience helping clients across New Jersey to seek reduced or dismissed criminal charges in towns including Paterson, Clifton, Little Falls, Wayne, West Milford, Woodland Park, and the greater Passaic County area.

 Call our office today to speak with a member of our stalking criminal defense team in a free and confidential consultation to discuss the specifics of your case and find out how we can best serve you.